- Emergency Medicine

 Co-Director, Emergency Ultrasound, Department of Emergency Medicine San Antonio Uniformed Services Health Education Consortium (2011 - 2014)

 Honors & Awards

-Highly Cited Research - One of 5 most highest cited papers published, Elsevier - American Journal of Emergency Medicine (2016)
+Highly Cited Research - One of 5 highest cited papers published, Elsevier - American Journal of Emergency Medicine (2016)

 Research Award Nominee, American Academy of Emergency Ultrasound (2016)

 Outstanding Reviewer, American Journal of Emergency Medicine (2016)